mingweii/Element-distinctness-by-quantum-walk-algorithm/README.md

-# Element-distinctness-by-quantum-walk-algorithm implemented by IBM Q Experience
+# Element-distinctness-by-quantum-walk-algorithm implemented by IBM Q Experience in April 2017
+Duke University ECE523 Quantum Information Science instructed by Prof. Jungsang Kim at Duke University in Spring 2017.
-Duke University ECE523 Final Project in April 2017 by Yuqi Yun and Ming-Tso Wei
+Final Project authored by Yuqi Yun and Ming-Tso Wei

 Element distinctness problem is determining whether all the elements in a set with N elements are all distinct.
 In other words, the goal is to find a subset with two or more equal elements.
 Generally,